 Based on input from Basin residents, one of our priorities is to support healthy, diverse and functioning ecosystems.
 Our Ecosystem Enhancement Program will have a meaningful and measurable impact in supporting and strengthening ecosystem health in the Basin.

-The goal is to help maintain and improve ecological health and native biodiversity in a variety of ecosystems, such as wetlands, fish habitat, forests and grasslands.
-The program will run for five years with a budget of $10 million.
+The Program goal is to help maintain and improve ecological health and native biodiversity in a variety of ecosystems, such as wetlands, fish habitat, forests and grasslands.

 Frequently Asked Questions (FAQs)

 What Is The Ecosystem Enhancement Program?

 The Ecosystem Enhancement Program (Program) aims to maintain and improve ecological health and native biodiversity in a variety of ecosystems by supporting landscape-scale ecosystem restoration and enhancement projects across the Basin.
 Projects funded via the Program will have a meaningful and measurable impact in supporting and strengthening ecosystem health in the Basin.

 This Program addresses the Trust’s the Ecosystem Enhancement strategic priority and the Climate Resilience and Working with Indigenous Peoples integrated priorities outlined in the Columbia_Basin_Management_Plan: Strategic Priorities_2020-23.

 The Program supports landscape-scale projects that restore and/or enhance a variety of ecotypes, including terrestrial, aquatic and wetlands.

 - implement on-the-ground actions (rather than strictly research, education or planning) to support ecological health at a landscape-level;